bassmanitram/actions-for-nautilus/README.md

 [A configuration application](#configuration-ui) by the name "Actions For Nautilus Configurator" is installed into your desktop applications collection.
-When you first use the configurator, if no existing configuration file exists, the delivered [sample configuration](./configurator/sample-config.json) will be installed.
+When you first use the configurator, if no existing configuration file is found, the delivered [sample configuration](./configurator/sample-config.json) will be installed.

 # Installation